-A. The South African Football Association
+A. The Fédération Burkinabé de Football

-In its second brief, the South African Football Association submitted the following requests for 62. relief:
+64. In its second brief, the Appellant submitted the following requests for relief:

-"Following the position presented by [the South African Football Association] it is hereby respectfully requested from the Court of Arbitration for Sport to issue a ruling in the following terms:
+"Following the position presented by the Appellant it is hereby respectfully requested from the Court of Arbitration for Sport to issue a ruling in the following terms:

-- I.-Admit the present appeal and issue a declaratory judgment declaring that the Decision should not have been pronounced, that it should have been subsequently annulled, and that in all scenarios, the replay of the Match was wrongfully ordered by FIFA; - To annul the result of the replayed Match, and declare as valid the result of the match held on П.the 10th of November 2016;
+- Admit the present appeal and issue a declaratory judgment declaring that the Decision should I.not have been pronounced, that it should have been subsequently annulled, and that in all scenarios, the replay of the Match was wrongfully ordered by FIFA; - II.-To annul the result of the replayed Match, and declare as valid the result of the match held on the 10th of November 2016;

-- III.-Order FIFA to bear entirely [the legal fees of the South African Football Association], as they will be determined and communicated to the CAS Court Office at the end of the dispute; - IV.-Order FIFA to cover entirely the costs of the CAS and the fees of the Panel in connection with the present proceedings; - V.-Order any other measure deemed necessary or appropriate by the Panel". - The submissions of the South African Football Association, in essence, may be summarized as 63. follows: - CAS has jurisdiction in the present matter.
+- III.-Order FIFA to bear entirely the Appellant's legal fees, as they will be determined and communicated to the CAS Court Office at the end of the dispute; - IV.-Order FIFA to cover entirely the costs of the CAS and the fees of the Panel in connection with the present proceedings; - V.-Order any other measure deemed necessary or appropriate by the Panel". - 65.
+The Appellant's submissions, in essence, may be summarized as follows: - CAS has jurisdiction in the present matter.
 The fact that Article 3 para.
 3 of the WC Regulations states that decisions taken by the Organising Committee are final, binding and not subject to appeal, is of no avail.
-As a matter of fact, such a provision is null and void as it is in conflict with Articles 57 and 58 of the FIFA Statutes concerning CAS jurisdiction, which cannot be modified by hierarchically inferior regulations. - The Appealed Decision was issued on 14 September 2017 following the confirmation by CAS of the decision passed by the FIFA Appeal Committee against Mr Lamptey.
-However, on 14 September 2017, only the operative part of the CAS award had been notified and, therefore, the CAS decision had not yet entered into force.
+As a matter of fact, such a provision is null and void as it is in conflict with Articles 57 and 58 of the FIFA Statutes concerning CAS jurisdiction, which cannot be modified by hierarchically inferior regulations. - The Appealed Decision was issued on 6 September 2017 following the confirmation by the CAS of the decision passed by the FIFA Appeal Committee against Mr Lamptey.
+However, on 6 September 2017, only the operative part of the CAS award had been notified and, therefore, the CAS decision had not yet entered into force.
 In other words, the Appealed Decision was not only taken prematurely but it was not sufficiently reasoned as, at the time it was adopted, the detailed position of the CAS Panel was unknown.
-The Appealed Decision is therefore inadmissible. - The right to be heard of the South African Football Association was breached as it was not a party to the disciplinary procedure initiated against Mr Lamptey.
-The outcome of this procedure was at the origin of the replay of the Match, which had a direct impact on the interests of the South African Football Association.
-This association has never had an opportunity to present its argument before the Appealed Decision was taken. - When the Appealed Decision was taken, two more matches were to be played by each of the representative teams of Group D of the Third Preliminary Stage. "[FIFA] gave the Senegalese representative team, in the middle of the competition, the unprecedented opportunity to play a third game and opt again to reverse its defeat in the Match.(...)
-Ordering the replay of the Match had an undeniable psychologic and sporting impact on the said rest of teams competing in group D". - "Ordering the replay of the Match had an undeniable psychologic and sporting impact on the rest of the teams in group D, particularly over [the representative team of South Africa], which saw how a match played a year before had to be repeated.
-Undeniably, before the Decision was issued, [the representative team of South Africa] was one point down from the Senegalese representative team.
-To make matters worse, said one-point difference was even smaller, as [the representative team of South Africa] benefitted from a positive vis-a-vis goal average in direct confrontations over the Senegalese representative team.
+The Appealed Decision is therefore inadmissible. - The Appellant's right to be heard was breached as it was not a party to the disciplinary procedure initiated against Mr Lamptey.
+The outcome of this procedure was at the origin of the replay of the Match, which had a direct impact on the Appellant's interest.
+The Appellant has never had an opportunity to present its argument before the Appealed Decision was taken. - When the Appealed Decision was taken, two more matches were to be played by each of the representative teams of Group D of the Third Preliminary Stage. "[FIFA] gave the Senegalese representative team, in the middle of the competition, the unprecedented opportunity to play a third game and opt again to reverse its defeat in the Match.(...)
+Ordering the replay of the Match had an undeniable psychologic and sporting impact on the said rest of teams competing in group D". - FIFA must take the responsibility for the referees appointed and their possible wrongdoings.
+It is not for the representative teams to pay for the consequences of the bad choices made by FIFA, when selecting the referees. - The FIFA Bureau issued its Appealed Decision without complying with the requirements of Article 20 para.
+10 of the WC Regulations. - With its Appealed Decision, the FIFA Bureau sanctioned the representative teams of Burkina Faso, Cape Verde and South Africa without giving them a chance to be heard.
+Such a decision is disciplinary in nature.